KUNZIT/usdckiosk/README.md

 Verification

-Once a valid transaction hash is detected on Base Sepolia, the payment is confirmed.
+Once a valid transaction hash is detected on Base Network, the payment is confirmed.

 Dispense